As a nutrition coach that works with a lot of bodybuilders, I wanted to dive deeper into whether cereal is beneficial for putting on muscle mass.

 What Criteria Should You Use For Picking A Good Cereal?

 The number of different brands and types of cereal is endless, most grocery stores have an entire aisle dedicated just to cereal.

-To ensure my recommendations work for everyone, regardless of which cereals you enjoy and are available to you, I will provide my top 3 tips of what to look for when choosing a cereal.
+To ensure my recommendations work for everyone, regardless of which cereals you enjoy and are available to you, I will provide my top 3 tips on what to look for when choosing a cereal.

 1. Choose a Cereal With 3g of Fat or Less per Serving

 Cereal is a great option for bodybuilders around a workout as long as it isn’t high in fat as this will negatively impact the energy you have available.
-Opting for a lower fat cereal option will also help to keep the calories in check and reduce the likelihood of you accidentally going over your daily calories.

 If there is a high-fat cereal you enjoy, ensure you are only consuming it during meals that aren’t directly before or after your workout.